yhy6f/campaign-money-assignment/README.md

 ### Assignment:

-* Make a table using the data in the json file.
+* Make a table using the data in the json file using:
 	* A for loop
 	* HTML table markup ([Reference here](http://www.w3schools.com/html/html_tables.asp))
 	* Bootstrap styles and style rules covered in the [ProPublica Data Style Guide](https://github.com/propublica/guides/blob/master/news-apps.md) reading and the [Remove to Improve Gifs](https://github.com/propublica/guides/blob/master/news-apps.md) (specifically, the table example).